YiwenLu-yiwen/Forza-Horizon-5-Auction-Buyout-Sniper/README.md

 2. Modify the `FH5_all_cars_info_v3.csv` for your own needs.

-3. Set auction filter to "ANY".
+3. Optional: Set auction price.

-4. Stay with this screen (Search auctions must be active), then run the script or exe.(Suggestion: To make sure script selecting correct `MAKE`, Plz put your cursor outside game window !!!!)
+4. Stay with this screen (Search auctions must be active), then run the script or exe.

 ![Auction House](archive/auction_house.png)